xwzappest/guide/ticktick/ticktick_web_app/comment_a_task.md

-## How to comment a task?
+## How to comment on a task?
+"Comment" is always used to add extra remarks to a task. click the upward arrow on bottom right corner in task detail page and select "comment" to add your remarks.

-You can comment on a task by clicking ‘Comment’ option on the task detail page.
-If it is a shared task, then all shared members can comment on this task as well.
+Within a shared list, all shared members can comment on any task of this list to realize real chat & communication.
 ![](../images/image013.png)